The Prettiest Places to Hike in Minnesota in Fall

 "There is not enough good that one can say about the Superior Hiking Trail," JonJosephA writes in a TripAdvisor review.
 "It is beautiful, rustic, challenging and rewarding.
 The woods, rivers, streams and views of Lake Superior are all terrific."

 The simplest way to sample the trail is to pick a short loop section, like the easy but stunning Oberg Mountain Loop near Lutsen, or the Gooseberry loop at Gooseberry Falls State Park.
-For a longer, more ambitious day hike, a shuttle service runs Friday-Sunday through mid-October.
+For a longer, more ambitious day hike, a shuttle service runs year-round Thursday through Monday.
 Reservations are recommended in order to guarantee seating.

 The Superior Hiking Trail Association has detailed trail maps and a guidebook with mile-by-mile descriptions to help you plan your hike based on length, terrain and scenery.
 The association leads free guided hikes on weekends in September and October.

 Near Pelican Rapids, Maplewood State Park's 25 miles of trails—2.2 miles of them self-guided with interpretive signs—lead to magnificent views of the surrounding forests of sugar maple, basswood, elm, oak and aspen trees from the tops of hills as high as 1,600 feet.
 A half-mile hike to Hallaway Hill Overlook is rewarded with a spectacular view of Lake Lida and Hallaway and the hardwood forest below.